jsenv/core/docs/shared-options/shared-options.md

 "/.dist"
 ```

 This folder is used to cache the compiled files.
-Every time a file is compiled, the compiled version of the file is written into that folder alongside with some metadata to be able to invalidate the cache.
+Every time a file is compiled, the compiled version of the file is written into that folder.
+Alongside with the compiled file we store some metadata on the source used to generate the compiled version.
+We can use these informations later to know if the cache is still valid.